 Sort-by Field (ST)

 Definition: Identifies the field by which the response will be sorted.
 In a tabular response, this will be the column name to sort by.
 In the Segment Pattern and the Display Response, this will be the segment field name to sort by.
-See QIP in Section 2A.2.60.1, "" for segment field name definition.
+See QIP in Section 2A.2.60.1, "Segment Field Name (ST)" for segment field name definition.

 See Chapter 5, "Query", for a complete discussion of queries and their responses.